-You can enhance the look of your home or business, as well as provide protection from direct sunlight and decrease your air conditioning bills, with window awnings and window treatments from A. Hoffman Awning.
-We have a variety to choose from, with every style, color, and fabric imaginable.
+You can enhance the look of your home or business, as well as provide protection from direct sunlight and decrease your air conditioning bills, with window awnings and custom window treatments.
+There is a variety to choose from, with every style, color, and fabric imaginable.
 Awnings are all that we do and we want to help you make a choice that you will be happy with for years to come.
 If you are interested in shades for your home or business you can see Roman Shades Hunter Douglas for more information.
 Give us a call or fill out the form on this page to schedule an appointment.
 We’ll bring our showroom to your house or place of business, to help you pick the awning perfect for you.

 So, what are the benefits of a window awning to you, the customer?
 High Temperatures, Rising Energy Costs & Tight Budgets Shine a Light on Awning Benefits:

 - Direct rain away from the window

 - Reduce winter nighttime condensation

 - Block solar heat gain while maintaining view

 A video animation created by The Professional Awning Manufacturers Association (PAMA) detailing the advantages that window awning customers receive.

 Everyone knows that awnings provide shade for homes.
 But record hot temperatures this past summer, rising energy costs and tighter household budgets are bringing to light the tangible role awnings and solar shades can play in efforts to reduce energy expenses.

 An in-depth look at how Window Awnings can save you money